 Once the oil reaches 345F-350F fry your beignets two or three at a time.
 Gently place each beignet into the oil, quickly removing your hand after the dough has been placed in the pot.
 Do not drop the donuts in the oil from a height or it will splash and get on you.
 Trust me, I learned this the hard way and had oil burn marks on one of my hands for years to make me never forget this lesson!

 Fry the donuts on each side for about 1-2 minutes.
 (This is where the oil temperature comes into play – if it is too hot your donuts will brown quickly before the insides can cook through and you’ll have doughy donuts.)
 When the beignets are golden on both sides, use a metal slotted spoon (not plastic!) to remove them from the oil and place them on a large plate lined with paper towels to drain.
 You may need more than one plate.
-You can also just line your counter with a few layers of paper towel.

 Dust with Sugar & Serve